Last Updated on October 12, 2023

 You should also be prepared for higher interest rates than other credit facilities because lines of credit are not intended for one-time purchases, which increases risk.

-Should I Use Invoice Factoring or a Bank Line of Credit for my Business?
+Choosing Between Invoice Factoring vs. Bank Line of Credit

 You should consider using a factoring company if…